langep/git-lfs-serverless/README.md

     ]
 }
 ```

+GIT LFS Serverless uses `git-lfs-serverless-users` as secret-id by default but you can modify this inside the `serverless.yaml` file.

 **Don't actually use these credentals.**
 For example, if you want to create a user "admin" with password "secret" you can run following command: